lukezhangui/thoughts/a list of things to do.md

 > Music for my soul - singing and piano
 - practice singing for half an hour (4)

-> Learn something about iOS
+> Learn ruby
-- Watch tutorial online
-- Make a tiny piece of code
+- Watch a ruby video (1)
-- Try some variations on this

-> Make a simple app in angular
-- Go setup a seed project
+- Read tutorial/doc/blog post about a ruby project or feature (1)
+- Do a codeSchool level (1)
-- Make a simple table of tasks that you can edit
+- Make a ruby spider
-- Add the ability to complete the tasks
-- Add a way to track how many times you've completed it
-- Graph it!

-> Make a meal
-- research something delicious.
-Don't skip this or it wont count.
-- Go to loblaws or sobby's and get the ingredients.
-- Cook that shit and make it good.
-- Eat and hopefully save some for the next meal.

-> Read an academic paper
-- find something fascinating.
-Exercise?
-Learning?
-Psychology?
-- Google a piece of research.
-- Read it and find out what the author claims, their level of certainty, paradigm and competing paradigms

 # Other things/one-offs/interruptions
-- Relax, play some games, browse the web a bit(You don't have to be always working) (7)
+- Relax, play some games, browse the web a bit(You don't have to be always working) (9)
 - Contemplative walk (2)